 - Improper testing of unoccupied areas such as boiler and storage rooms

 Since 2009 VDH has cooperated with VDOE in multiple efforts to assist public school systems with their required radon testing.
 As of 2021, the overall radon testing compliance rate among Virginia schools is greater than 90%.
-In general, radon test results for the vast majority of school classrooms in Virginia are below the EPA action level of 4.0 pCi/L for indoor air.
-For the few classrooms that have shown elevated radon levels, the problem was usually solved by making adjustments to the school’s HVAC system.
-However, in some cases the HVAC adjustments did not work and a radon mitigation system was installed to reduce the radon to acceptable levels.
+In general, radon test results for the vast majority of school classrooms in Virginia are below the EPA action level of 4.0 pCi/L. For the few classrooms that have shown elevated radon levels, the problem was usually solved by making adjustments to the school’s HVAC system.
+However, in some cases the HVAC adjustments were not successful and a radon mitigation system was installed to reduce the radon to acceptable levels.
 Newer schools with state of the art HVAC and ventilation systems rarely show radon problems.

 Questions regarding radon levels in any particular school should be directed to that school’s administration office.

 Information about Radon Testing for School Administrators

 Bulk quantities of approved radon test kits may be purchased from several different vendors.
 These are then placed and retrieved by a qualified tester and then mailed to a laboratory for analysis.
 Test only the lowest classrooms that are in contact with the ground in every section of the building.
 Start by testing all classrooms that are built partially or completely below ground level.
 Then test all other classrooms that are located on the ground floor whether they are built over a slab or a crawlspace.
 It is not necessary to test any classrooms that are built on top of the lowest rooms.
 Do not test storerooms, utility rooms, closets, locker rooms or rest rooms.
 You can click the following link to see EPA approved testing and mitigations standards for Schools & Large Buildings may be found by clicking here.

 Please contact the VDH Radon Coordinator at (804) 864-8150 for further assistance.